 - The Long-Term Financial Plan (LTFP) specifies a 2.5% rate revenue increase and the draft budget will be managed within this guideline.
-To meet the 2.5% overall increase in rate revenue, individual rates categories will increase by 3.05%. - There will be no increase in the minimum rate of \$1,351.00 as it is considered that this is appropriate considering the requirements of the Shire and compares with surrounding and similar Local Governments. - Annual increases such as consumer price index, local government cost index (LGCI), wage increases and the LTFP are considered in developing the draft budget. - The impact of COVID-19 is still a factor in the management of the Shire and district and is being considered in the budget process.
+To meet the 2.5% overall increase in rate revenue, individual rates categories will increase by 3.05%. - There will be no increase in the minimum rate of \$1,351.00 as it is considered that this is appropriate considering the requirements of the Shire and in comparison with surrounding and similar Local Governments. - Annual increases such as consumer price index, local government cost index (LGCI), wage increases and the LTFP are considered in developing the draft budget. - Increases such as consumer price index, local government cost index (LGCI), wage increases are anticipated to be higher than what is considered in the draft budget. - The impact of COVID-19 is still a factor in the management of the Shire and district and is being considered in the budget process.

-Although differential rates have been imposed in the Shire of Toodyay since 2014, it is a requirement of section 6.36 (3) of the Local Government Act 1995 that differential rates be advertised.
-And, while local governments are required to advertise proposed differential rates, the final rates are determined by Council when adopting the Annual Budget.
+Although differential rates have been imposed in the Shire of Toodyay since 2014, it is a requirement of section 6.36 (3) of the Local Government Act 1995 that differential rates be advertised although the final rates are determined by Council when adopting the Annual Budget.